 For questions contact Coach Mike.

 (USAWP Membership required.
-2-week free trial is fine.)
+2-week free trial is fine to start.)

 Do I need a USAWP Membership?

 We are a USAWP sanctioned club(insurance thing).
-So YES, you must sign up for at least a bronze membership($40 annually).
+So YES, you must sign up for at least a bronze membership($45 annually).
 You get a little magazine and tons of emails.
 Better yet, you are now connected to the water polo community here in the USA.

 Do you play in tournaments or scrimmage other teams?